 To set the time using a time calibration signal See "To get ready for a receive operation" (page E-21).

-To set the time manually See "Configuring Current Time and Date Settings Manually" (page E-36).
+See "Configuring Current Time and Date Settings Manually" (page E-36).

-The watch is now ready for use. • For details about the watch's radio controlled timekeeping feature, see "Radio Controlled Atomic Timekeeping" (page E-19).
+The watch is now ready for use

+To details about the watch's radio controlled timekeeping feature, see "Radio Controlled Atomic Timekeeping" (page E-19).